stintosestudios/hexo_sitesource/source/_posts/hexo-source.md

 categories: Hexo
 ---

-# So hexo is kindof cool.
+# So hexo is kind of cool.

-I just started useing the node.js powered static site generater called [hexo](https://hexo.io/).
+I just started using the node.js powered static site generator called [hexo](https://hexo.io/).
 I have been running into a few bugs with it, but over all it seems to work well for what I want it to do.
-I thought I would write a quick blog post about the hexo source folder, and how I am handlying my source and deployment.
+I thought I would write a quick blog post about the hexo source folder, and how I am handling my source and deployment.
 Even if no one reads it, it is important to write about stuff like this for my own notes sort of speak.

 <!-- more -->

 # About the hexo source folder

 Hexo builds a static web site based off of content that is stored in a source folder.
-I write my blog posts in markdown, and then run a command that processes the content there into a collection of html files, and assests that are copyed over into a public folder.
+I write my blog posts in markdown, and then run a command that processes the content there into a collection of html files, and assets that are copied over into a public folder.
 The root contents of that folder is what will then need to be hosted by some means.
 As of this writing I am just copying the files over to my [github pages reposatory](https://github.com/stintosestudios/stintosestudios.github.io).

 # Pulling the source away from the deployment.

-I first thought that it would be great to just have everything togearther in a single reposatory.
-That way both the source and public html will all be togeather in one nice neet little package.
-However I have desited to keep things seperate into source, and deplyment reposatories.
+I first thought that it would be great to just have everything together in a single repository.
+That way both the source and public html will all be together in one nice neat little package.
+However I have chosen instead to keep things separate into both source, and deployment repositories.

-So I have to reposatories:
+So I have two repositories:

 * [hexo_sitesource](https://github.com/stintosestudios/hexo_sitesource) (the source)
 * [stintosestudios.github.io](https://github.com/stintosestudios/stintosestudios.github.io) (the deployment)

-This is the way I am handleing it for now, for better or worse.
+This is the way I am handling it for now, for better or worse.

 # step one : clone in the source